 I will use MySQL database as an example:

-To compare the configuration with the XML file, in this tutorial, I also create a small banking application that allows us to transfer money from account A to account B. This transfer process will include 2 steps: deduct money from account A and add money to account B. If any exception occurs during money transfering, all operations will be rolled back.
+To compare the configuration with the XML file, in this tutorial, I also created a small banking application that allows us to transfer money from account A to account B. This transfer process will include 2 steps: deduct money from account A and add money to account B. If any exception occurs during money transferring, all operations will be rolled back.
 Similar to the previous post.

 I also define a table with the following structure: